gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

 Yes!
 Properly authenticated emails are more likely to reach the inbox, as major email providers factor authentication status into their filtering processes.

 ### What happens if authentication fails?
 That depends on your DMARC policy.
-With p=none, failed emails still get delivered but logged.
-With p=quarantine or p=reject, they may be sent to spam or blocked entirely.
+With `p=none`, failed emails still get delivered but logged.
+With `p=quarantine` or `p=reject`, they may be sent to spam or blocked entirely.

 ### Do I need technical expertise to implement email authentication?
 You'll need basic knowledge of DNS management, but many email platforms offer guided setup or handle it for you.